The Neighbourhood Play System is an exciting approach to urban play design that places the key stakeholder – tamariki – at the centre of the process.

-Tamariki are critical to the success of the NPS – they can tell us where they play, how they play and what’s preventing them from playing more at school and in their neighbourhood.
+Tamariki are critical to the success of the Neighbourhood Play System – they can tell us where they play, how they play and what’s preventing them from playing more at school and in their neighbourhood.

-Supported by Sport NZ, NPS brings together a school or kura, local organisations and community groups who work together to bring to life play projects that suit the needs of their tamariki and communities.
+Supported by Sport NZ, Neighbourhood Play System brings together a school or kura, local organisations and community groups who work together to bring to life play projects that suit the needs of their tamariki and communities.

 The importance of play and child-friendly urban planning

 Play allows tamariki the space to practice, learn and develop the skills they need to be active for life, including fundamental movement skills, self-directed creativity and innovation, social and emotional connections, resilience, independence, leadership and informed risk-taking.

 Play can happen anywhere – it is not confined to playgrounds.
 Tamariki can play in neighbours’ front gardens, on footpaths, streets, and in parks, reserves and alleyways.
 And, like everyone else, tamariki need safe and clean streets, access to green space, clean air, things to do, the ability to get around, the freedom to see friends and somewhere to call home.

 The Neighbourhood Play System lets us explore an entire neighbourhood for potential play opportunities – through the eyes of tamariki and whānau who live, work and play in the community – and plan, design and provide sustainable, quality play opportunities and play spaces in neighbourhoods.

 The Neighbourhood Play System provides a blueprint to identify and address opportunities and barriers for tamariki to play in their school and neighbourhood.